PowerShell/ProjectMercury/README.md

 ## Getting an Azure OpenAI Endpoint Key

 Currently we only support Azure OpenAI LLM endpoints.
 We are currently hosting a internal only Azure OpenAI endpoint that you can get and use without getting your Azure OpenAI instance.
-This is for private preview purposes only.
+This is for internal private preview purposes only.

 All the configuration is already included by default and so you will be prompted to include a API key to be able to use this endpoint.